 IFRIC 23 - Uncertainty Over Income Tax Treatments ("IFRIC 23") was issued in June 2017 and clarifies the accounting for uncertainties in income taxes.
 The interpretation committee concluded that an entity shall consider whether it is probable that a taxation authority will accept an uncertain tax treatment.
 If an entity concludes it is probable that the taxation authority will accept an uncertain tax treatment, then the entity shall determine taxable profit (tax loss), tax bases, unused tax losses and credits or tax rates consistent with the tax treatment used or planned to be used in its income tax filings.
 If an entity concludes it is not probable that the taxation authority will accept an uncertain tax treatment, the entity shall reflect the effect of uncertainty in determining the related taxable profit (tax loss), tax bases, unused tax losses and credits or tax rates.
-IFRIC 23 will be effective for annual periods beginning on or after January 1, 2019.
-The Company does not expect IFRIC 23 to have a material impact on its consolidated financial statements.
+IFRIC 23 is effective for annual periods beginning on or after January 1, 2019.
+At January 1, 2019, the Company adopted this standard and there was no material impact on the Company's consolidated financial statements.